jomerbiason/curriculum-vitae/README.md

 # 👋 Hello there!
 I'm Jomer Biason

 Welcome to my corner of the web!
 I’m a Computer Science graduate and a tech enthusiast based in the Philippines.
-I love tinkering with code, solving technical puzzles, and building tools that make daily life and work a little bit easier.
+I love tinkering with code, solving technical puzzles, and building tools that make daily life—and work—a little bit easier.

 Whether it's managing fuel inventory for retail stations or crafting a classic game of Minesweeper, I’m always excited to learn something new and build projects that are both functional and fun.